SarthakMakhija/cached/README.md

 LFU-based in-memory cache in Rust inspired by [Ristretto](https://github.com/dgraph-io/ristretto).

 ### Features
-- **High Cache-hit ratio**: Provides high-cache ratio, the numbers are available [here](https://github.com/SarthakMakhija/cached/blob/main/benches/results/cache_hits.json)
+- **High Cache-hit ratio**: Provides high-cache ratio, the result is available [here](https://github.com/SarthakMakhija/cached/blob/main/benches/results/cache_hits.json)
+- **High throughput**: Provides high throughput for all read and write operations.
+The results are available [here](https://github.com/SarthakMakhija/cached/tree/main/benches/results)
 - **Simple API**: Provides simple APIs for `put`, `get`, `multi_get`, `map_get`, `delete` and `upsert`
 - **TTL and Access frequency based eviction**: Eviction is based either on `time_to_live`, if provided, or access frequency of the keys.
 A key with a higher access frequency can evict others
 - **Fully concurrent**: Provides support for concurrent puts, gets, deletes and upserts